YottaDB/YDBDoc/AdminOpsGuide/basicops.rst

 +++++++++++++++++
 ydb_crypt_fips
 +++++++++++++++++
 **ydb_crypt_fips (gtmcrypt_FIPS)** specifies whether the plugin reference implementation should attempt to use either OpenSSL or Libgcrypt to provide database encryption that complies with FIPS 140-2.
-When the environment variable $ydb_crypt_FIPS is set to 1 (or evaluates to a non-zero integer or any case-independent string or leading substring of "TRUE" or "YES"), the plugin reference implementation attempts to use libgcrypt (from GnuPG) and libcrypto (OpenSSL) in "FIPS mode."
+When the environment variable $ydb_crypt_fips is set to 1 (or evaluates to a non-zero integer or any case-independent string or leading substring of "TRUE" or "YES"), the plugin reference implementation attempts to use libgcrypt (from GnuPG) and libcrypto (OpenSSL) in "FIPS mode."
 Note that to comply with FIPS 140-2 you should be knowledgeable with that standard and take many steps beyond setting this environment variable.
 By default YottaDB does not enforce "FIPS mode.

 +++++++++++++++++++
 ydb_crypt_plugin
 +++++++++++++++++++
-**ydb_crypt_plugin (gtm_crypt_plugin)**: If the environment variable ydb_crypt_plugin is defined and provides the path to a shared library relative to $ydb_dist/plugin, YottaDB uses $ydb_dist/plugin/$ydb_crypt_plugin as the shared library providing the plugin.
-If $ydb_crypt_plugin is not defined, YottaDB expects $ydb_dist/plugin/libgtmcrypt.so to be a symbolic link to a shared library providing the plugin.
-The expected name of the actual shared library is libgtmcrypt_cryptlib_CIPHER.so (depending on your platform, the actual extension may differ from .so), for example, libgtmcrypt_openssl_AESCFB.
-YottaDB cannot and does not ensure that the cipher is actually AES CFB as implemented by OpenSSL.
+**ydb_crypt_plugin (gtm_crypt_plugin)**: If the environment variable ydb_crypt_plugin is defined and provides the path to a shared library relative to :code:`$ydb_dist/plugin`, YottaDB uses :code:`$ydb_dist/plugin/$ydb_crypt_plugin` as the shared library providing the plugin.
+If $ydb_crypt_plugin is not defined, YottaDB expects :code:`$ydb_dist/plugin/libgtmcrypt.so` to be a symbolic link to a shared library providing the plugin.
+The expected name of the actual shared library is :code:`libgtmcrypt_cryptlib_CIPHER.so`, for example, :code:`libgtmcrypt_openssl_AES256CFB.so`.

 ++++++++++++++++++++
 ydb_custom_errors
 ++++++++++++++++++++
-**ydb_custom_errors (gtm_custom_errors)** specifies the complete path to the file that contains a list of errors that should automatically stop all updates on those region(s) of an instance which have the Instance Freeze mechanism enabled.
+**ydb_custom_errors (gtm_custom_errors)** specifies the complete path to the file that contains a list of errors that should automatically stop all updates on those region(s) of an instance which have the `Instance Freeze <./dbrepl.html#instance-freeze>`_ mechanism enabled.

 +++++++++++++++++++
 ydb_cur_gbldir
 +++++++++++++++++++
-**ydb_cur_gbldir** specifies the current value of $ZGBLDIR set by the parent process using SET $ZGBLDIR.
-If ydb_cur_gbldir is not set it means the parent has not set a value to ZGBLDIR, and is using the value set from the environment at process startup.
+**ydb_cur_gbldir** specifies the current value of `$ZGBLDIR <../ProgrammersGuide/isv.html#zgbldir>`_ set by the parent process using SET $ZGBLDIR.
+If ydb_cur_gbldir is not set it means the parent has not set a value to $ZGBLDIR, and is using the value set from the environment at process startup.

 ydb_cur_gbldir was added to YottaDB effective release `r1.36 <https://gitlab.com/YottaDB/DB/YDB/-/tags/r1.36>`_.